TheInstituteOfCode/Tiff-test/_posts/2017-11-09-the-time-i-----lost-my-cosmetic-injectables-virginity.md

 I've seen and heard of some cosmetic horror stories from overseas botch jobs or getting an inexperienced practitioner and I certainly didn't want to be another horror story or to end up with duck lips.
 There are a growing number of places that offer cosmetic procedures in Western Australia so when it came to choosing where to go, I wanted to make sure it was somewhere safe, experienced and reputable.

 My research quickly directed me to the Absolute Cosmetic website where I could see that they had many years experience (over 20) and to quote their Medical Director, Dr Glenn Murray, "we pride ourselves on remaining at the forefront of aesthetic enhancements, using the latest surgical and non-surgical techniques to ensure the best results for our clients.
-We firmly believe in not 'overdoing' cosmetic procedures..."
-This is what sold me on them.
+We firmly believe in not 'overdoing' cosmetic procedures…" This is what sold me on them.
 I wanted something subtle and I wanted to be in the hands of the best.

 ![](/uploads/versions/absolute---x----459-446x---.jpg)